The 200 Greatest Songs By 21st Century Women+ (100-81)

 Corinne Bailey Rae, "Put Your Records On" (2006)

 "Put Your Records On," from English singer-songwriter Corinne Bailey Rae's self-titled debut studio album, was one of the greatest summer songs of 2006.
 The song's opening is reminiscent of Bob Marley's "3 Little Birds" and the mentality that "everything gonna be alright!"
 The song has a cool groove that moves you to be who you are and embrace your inner beauty.
-It's a lift-me-up kind of song that reminds us that nobody's perfect — but that if we keep trying to do what we believe in, we'll find our own way. —Maggie Brennan
+It's a lift-me-up kind of song that reminds us that nobody's perfect — but that if we keep trying to do what we believe in, we'll find our own way. —Maggie Brennan (WCBE)

 81.